steph1111/CS11-SP25/week_2/ex01/README.md

 ## Instructions
 1. Open one of the `bug.cpp` files on the `CS11-SP25` repo from GitHub website (see `ex01`).
 1. Find the bug.
 Discuss the code with people around you as needed.
-1. Click on (or near) the line the bug is on.
-Then click the three dots > reference in a new issue.
+1. Click on the line number the bug is on.
+Then click the three dots > `Reference in a new issue`.
 1. You will be navigated to the issue creation page.
 Give the issue a title and fix what is wrong.